YigitEXP/devsecops-farm-infrastructure/README.md

 I didn't write every single line of this project alone in one night.
 To be honest, as a **19-year-old sophomore**, I hit some walls with complex **Nginx CSP headers** and **Docker network isolation**.

 For efficiency and to speed up my learning process, I used **AI (Gemini)** as my mentor.
 We "fortified" some complex CSS layouts and Nginx configurations together.
-For me, the most important part was understanding *why* that code was there. **I remained the driver; AI was my co-pilot/navigator.** It showed me my mistakes, and I learned by fixing them.
+For me, the most important part was understanding *why* that code was there. **I remained the driver; AI was my copilot.** It showed me my mistakes, and I learned by fixing them.

 There are still some "roadblocks" (like sophisticated **XSS details**) that I haven't fully solved yet.
 I'll be closing those gaps with help from my **senior backend developer cousin** and my professors, because I believe engineering is a journey of continuous improvement!